Minority Interest

 Imagine Company A (Parent) acquires 80% of Company B (Subsidiary).
 Company B generates $1,000,000 in Net Income for the year.

-For investors analyzing a stock, ignoring minority interest can lead to incorrect valuation ratios. * **Enterprise Value (EV):** When calculating Enterprise Value, minority interest must be added to Market Cap and Debt.
+For investors and analysts, ignoring or miscalculating minority interest can lead to massive errors in valuation.
+Enterprise Value (EV): When calculating a company's Enterprise Value, the value of the minority interest must be added to the Market Cap and total Debt.
 Why?
-Because EV represents the cost to acquire the *whole* company.
-If you bought the parent company, you would also need to buy out the minority shareholders of the subsidiary to own 100% of the consolidated assets. * **Profitability Ratios:** When looking at ROE (Return on Equity) or EPS, ensure you are using the Net Income *attributable to the parent*, not the consolidated total.
-Using the total would inflate the parent company's apparent profitability.
+Because EV is designed to represent the total cost required to acquire the entire business.
+If you were to buy out the parent company, you would eventually need to pay the fair market value to the minority shareholders of the subsidiary if you wanted to own 100% of those consolidated assets.
+Profitability Ratios: When analyzing metrics like Return on Equity (ROE) or the P/E Ratio, you must ensure you are using the Net Income attributable specifically to the parent company, not the total consolidated net income.
+Using the total figure would artificially inflate the parent company's apparent profitability and lead to a dangerously overvalued stock price.

 Key Accounting Rules (GAAP vs. IFRS)